 Are you covered?

 Flood damages are not always predictable, but you can prepare for the unexpected as best as possible.
 The first thing you should do is go over your car insurance coverage to determine what your policy covers.

 If you do not find comprehensive coverage listed on your policy, or you are not sure what your policy contains, make sure to speak to your insurance provider.

 If possible, move your vehicle to a safer location.
 If your car is already damaged by the flooding, then contact your insurance provider for further guidance on what you can do to limit your damages.

-There’s nothing more relieving than knowing that you have the insurance that you need when your vehicle is damaged in an accident.
 Paying your premiums month in and month out will pay off when you need financial assistance to cover the labor that must be performed to get your vehicle back to its pre-loss condition.

 While auto insurance safeguards you from footing the bill when you need to hire a professional who can buff out scratches or replace panels, after your claim is settled you can easily change your mind about getting the repairs done.